fcecin/amm/docs/add_liquidity.md

 ![](fig/liquidity_add_wait.png)

-Once the operation is complete, an information box will apppear in the bottom right:
+Once the operation is complete, an information box will appear in the bottom right:

 ![](fig/liquidity_add_done.png)